 Evolutionary, women have had to deal with far more problems than men when raising a family and surviving.
 Whereas men went out to hunt and try to survive.
-Women were at home, juggling children, foraging for food, keeping the shelter dry and warm.
+Women were at home, juggling children, foraging for food, and keeping the shelter dry and warm.

-Over the thousands of years, women have developed multitasking skills because they had to.
-Considering that the human civilization is only a few thousand years old, these evolutionary differences hadn’t had the time to subside.
+Over thousands of years, women have developed multitasking skills because they had to.
+Considering that human civilization is only a few thousand years old, these evolutionary differences hadn’t had the time to subside.

 A very modern and obvious example of this is male entrepreneurs who think that the use of aids and tools that help them stay organized is an admission of weakness.